 It may be too late for my children in some respect, but it seems there are more things that we now know about how food allergies develop that would have COMPLETELY changed the way we approached our kids’ diets at birth.
 If you’re concerned about your baby or child possibly developing allergies, below are some things you should absolutely consider.
 Actually, there are an increasing number of individuals who are developing allergies as adults, so it’s worth taking a read below even if you’re no spring chicken.
-Food Allergy Epidemic First, some statistics that I came across recently – according … Continue reading Stop Food Allergies from Developing
+Food Allergy Epidemic First, some statistics that I came across recently – according … Continue reading We Can Stop Food Allergies from Developing

 Since I started trying to reverse my myopia and control my child’s myopia progression, I’ve found eye charts to be handy.
 During the pandemic with distance learning and increase in computer use, I have used eye charts as a way to check my kids’ vision regularly.
 However, I’ve also found that those sneaky kids have memorized the eye charts so it’s harder for me to check their vision accurately!
 So below I’ve included links to the best free printable eye charts that I found online as well as links to some eye charts that I can customize.
 Standard charts typically … Continue reading Free Printable Eye Charts

 Since the pandemic began, I’ve been supplementing home learning for the kids here and there.
 I’ve found a few free printables that we really like – because they print well, and have an interface that is easy to use.
 (There are a lot of interactive sites that can supplement learning as well, but with all the Zoom and other digital resources that the schools are requiring the children to use, I’m trying to dial it back and reduce screen time for the kids.)
 Here’s a running list in the various categories of what I’ve found and used: Favorite Free Math … Continue reading My Favorite Free Printables